 Second, if the course was an enduring material (AcademyU, HSC, PMP) you are required to pass a post-test with a score of 70%.
 If you did not, you would receive no credit for the activity.
 You should have been notified about this and there are retest options available.
 To find out if you did not pass a post-test, please contact the Education Department firstname.lastname@example.org.

 Q: How can I accumulate significant number of CME/CE credit in a short period of time?

-A: We have a broad selection of activities and products that offer CME/CE credit, visit our Education homepage for a full listing of all education products.
+A: We have a broad selection of activities and products that offer CME/CE credit, visit our Professional Development for a full listing of all education products.

 Q: How much CME credit do I need to earn each year in order to retain my medical license?